mhaidarhanif/rewinds/README.md

 Rewinds Stack is a web app starter kit with Remix and Tailwind family of libraries, interactive UI components, and the TypeScript ecosystem.

 The core stack includes TypeScript, Remix & Remix Auth, React, Tailwind CSS, Radix UI, Zod, Conform, Prisma ORM, PlanetScale, and Vercel.
-But this repo also learns from Next.js, tRPC, GraphQL, NestJS, and others as well.
+But this repo also attemp to learn from Next.js, tRPC, GraphQL, NestJS, Passport, Swagger (OpenAPI), and others as well.

 - Demo and examples: [rewinds.mhaidarhanif.com](https://rewinds.mhaidarhanif.com)
 - Learn more: [Remix Stacks](https://remix.run/stacks)